Reads 'Shimadzu GCMSsolution' .qgd GC-MS data files.

 The MS data is stored in the "GCMS Raw Data" storage, which contains a

-stream with MS scans, a TIC Data
+MS Raw Data stream with MS scans, a TIC Data stream containing

-the total ion chromatogram, and a Retention Time
+the total ion chromatogram, and a Retention Time stream containing the

 retention times.
 All known values are little-endian.
 The retention time